threedworld-mit/tdw/Documentation/python/add_ons/replicant.md

 - If the Replicant collides with an object or a wall and `self.collision_detection.objects == True` and/or `self.collision_detection.walls == True` respectively:
 - If the object is in `self.collision_detection.exclude_objects`, the Replicant ignores it.
 - Otherwise, the action ends in failure.
-- If the Replicant takes too long to reach the target distance, the action ends in failure (see `self.max_walk_cycles`).

 | Parameter | Type | Default | Description |
 | --- | --- | --- | --- |